Events

 The MCMP hosts weekly colloquia on philosophy, logic, philosophy of science, and mathematical philosophy.
 All those interested in participating can find the default time and location for each colloquium in the table below.

-We meet (online) every two to three weeks to discuss a (recent) paper in the philosophy of machine learning, with a focus, but not an exclusive focus, on epistemological themes.
-The timeslot for the winter semester 2024/25 is Friday 3 - 4 p.m.
+We meet in hybrid format every two weeks to discuss a (recent) paper in the philosophy of machine learning, with a focus, but not an exclusive focus, on epistemological topics.
+The timeslot for the winter semester 2025/26 is Friday 4 - 5 p.m.

 If you like to join us, please contact Tom Sterkenburg at tom.sterkenburg@lmu.de or Timo Freiesleben at timo.freiesleben@web.de.
 The schedule is also online.

-The group will meet online on Fridays, 4 - 6 p.m.
+The group will meet online through Zoom.
 If you would like to join, please contact Nata at yangzhwy@outlook.com or Andreas at Andreas.Frenzel@campus.lmu.de.

 The MAP reading group meets every two weeks on Friday, from 1 - 2:30 p.m. in room 028.
 This term, we're reading Katherine Puddifoot's book How Stereotypes Deceive Us in combination with relevant journal articles.